Random7-JF/ChasingShadow/obsidian/PirateJam/Chasing Shadow/Player/Attack Movement.md

-- [ ] Being able to attack when moving or not? #soonish
+- [ ] Being able to attack when moving or not? #after